-- Individual PRC Report Any PRC member may include an Individual PRC Member Report describing their personal observations of the TFM that are relevant to the Criteria for Evaluation.
-PRC members must submit the report to the TFM by the end of week ten (10) of the semester. - Professional Growth and Activities Report The TFM shall prepare a Professional Growth and Activities Report describing their involvement in institutional service, collegial governance, all participation in department or work group or program functioning, and participation in professional activities since the last evaluation or granting of tenure.
+• Individual PRC Report - Any PRC member may include an Individual PRC Member Report describing their personal observations of the TFM that are relevant to the Criteria for Evaluation.
+PRC members must submit the report to the TFM by the end of week ten (10) of the semester.
+Professional Growth and Activities Report - The TFM shall prepare a Professional Growth and Activities Report describing their involvement in institutional service, collegial governance, all participation in department or work group or program functioning, and participation in professional activities since the last evaluation or granting of tenure.
 The TFM shall have the option to include their FLEX transcripts to demonstrate their participation in professional activities since their last evaluation or granting of tenure.

-This report shall be completed by the end of week ten (10) of the semester. - Self-Study The TFM shall complete a succinct, 3 to 5-page, self-study describing how they have met each of the five Criteria for Evaluation specified in section H.1.4. in the performance of their job functions.
-While those being evaluated must address each of the five major criteria in each evaluation cycle, faculty members may provide a distinctive means of emphasis on the various elements contained under each of the five (5) criteria or additional elements created in relation to professional development goals.
-Faculty may focus on all elements under each criterion, or a limited number of elements so long as the choices are consistent with their professional growth goals.
-The self-study should also include a reflection that outlines the TFM's contributions to diversity, equity, and inclusion on an individual, departmental or institutional level.
-The TFM shall also address any recommendations from their most recent evaluation reports or responses to student/constituent surveys.
-In addition, the TFM shall assess whether or not they have met the goals identified in the previous evaluation and identify future goals.
+• Self-Study - Each TFM shall compose a succinct 3 to 5-page self-study.
+TFMs should describe how they have met each of the five Criteria for Evaluation specified in section H.1.4. in the performance of their job functions.
+While TFMs must address each of the five (5) major criteria in each evaluation cycle, they may provide a distinctive means of emphasis on the various elements contained under each of the five (5) criteria or additional elements created in relation to professional development goals.
+TFMs may focus on all elements under each criterion, or a limited number of elements so long as the choices are consistent with their professional growth goals.

+The self-study should also include a reflection that outlines contributions to diversity, equity, and inclusion on an individual, departmental or institutional level.
+TFMs shall also address recommendations from their most recent observation report, survey responses, and evaluation reports, including specific strategies for resolving any issues or concerns identified.
+In addition, they shall assess whether or not they have met the goals identified in the previous evaluation and identify future goals.
 The Self-Study must be submitted by the end of week twelve (12) of the semester with the evaluation packet.